wrkode/beskar7/README.md

 This example assumes you have an ISO image (`http://example.com/my-kairos-prebaked.iso`) that has Kairos OS and its configuration already embedded using Kairos's own tooling.

+**Important Note for Pre-Baked ISO Mode:**
+When using `provisioningMode: "PreBakedISO"`, you are responsible for ensuring the ISO specified in `imageURL` is:
+1.  **Self-sufficient:** It must contain all necessary OS installation files and configuration for a complete, unattended installation.
+2.  **Bootable:** It must be bootable in the desired firmware mode (Legacy BIOS or UEFI) of your target hardware.
+Beskar7 will set the virtual media as the boot target, but the ISO itself must handle the rest.

 <details>
 <summary>Example: `b7machine-prebaked.yaml`</summary>